tshurlock/fileToPDFConverter/README.md

 **DRAFT and NOTES**

+** 09/05/2023**
+GUI added to select zip file using file explorer
+Next steps to pick up destination path of extracted zip in main and then add OS walk in main will divert to relvent file type converter

 **23/05/2023**

 Throughout programme hard coded file paths used, will use PATH objects from pathlib in future and ideally end user